Tie Dye Kit – Best Tie Dye Kits of 2023

 Jacquard Indigo Kit

 This kit is perfect if you want to try out indigo tie dye or shibori tie dye.
-It’s real indigo so you get the absolutely gorgeous color without any chemicals.
+It’s real indigo, so you get that absolutely gorgeous color without any chemicals.
+One thing missing from this kit: dye bottles.
+Why?
+When dyeing with indigo, you mix the dye with water to create a dye bath.
+Then you dip the fabric or clothing in the bath.
+No need for dye bottles here!

 Tie Dye Projects to Try